Honor Among Soldiers

 They were the best you had, America, and you turned your back on them.

-When asked for permisson to post this, Joe Galloway wrote,
+When asked for permission to post this, Joe Galloway wrote,

 “You have my permission to post that article anywhere you wish.
 Every word in it came straight from the heart.
 It was published last fall in The Chicago Tribune, but I own the copyright”.